vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 i.e., compromise of either the routing or some manipulation on the level of the gossip protocol.

-One additional risk (which holds for all keys) is that an attacker compromises a validator, obtains a copy of the key, and then silently goes after other validators until they get a critical number of keys.
+One additional risk (which holds for all keys) is that an attacker compromises a idator, obtains a copy of the key, and then silently goes after other validators until they get a critical number of keys.
 Thus, the lifetime of the key should be limited.